OnyxWolfe/node.js-express-training/README.md

 I will say this. if you download this to your computer, yuo will have to use "npm init", and then import the files needed with "npm i (the file)" to be able to use it.
 I left the package-json in the files so you know what exactly you sould be imoprting.

-You can find the file at yor leasure by copying and pasting the following link:
+You can find the file at yor leasure by copying and pasting, or clicking on, the following link:

 https://github.com/OnyxWolfe/node.js-express-training.git